AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 `Cookies` are primarily for server-side reading (can also be read on client-side), `localStorage` and `sessionStorage` can only be read on client-side.

+#### What is carbage collection?

+This process of clearing from the memory variables (strings, objects, and other kinds of values) when they can’t be reached anymore.

+#### What are the consequences of compiling code to WebAssembly?

+When you’re compiling C or other languages down to WebAssembly, the tool that you use will add in some helper code to your WebAssembly.
+For example, it would add code that does the encoding and decoding bytes.
+This code is called a runtime environment.
+The runtime environment will help handle some of the stuff that the JS engine does for JS.

+#### What are the trade-offs of using a language like javascript that has automatic memory management?

+Automatic memory management means that the developer doesn't have to care much about freeing memory on the right time, which means that is less likely a human-error to introduce bugs or security holes.
+On the other hand, the automatic memory management adds some overhead that can lead to performance issues.